airbornelamb/vim-academic/README.md

   * `<F7>`: Traverses backwards in the UndoTree
   * `<F8>`: Traverses forwards in the UndoTree
   * `g <Ctrl-g>`: pressing this sequence in command mode will give you document statistics, including word count.
+  * `:F` : Will start full-text search with fzf and ripgrep.
+Very powerful!

 # Conversion